-How to increase max upload file size in WordPress is usually the first thing that comes to mind when a “file too large” error kills an important upload.
-Someone tries to upload a high-res video, a big plugin, or a heavy WooCommerce product image, but WordPress just says no.
+How to increase max upload file size in WordPress is usually the first thing people search when a “file too large” error blocks an important upload.
+It often happens when trying to upload a high-resolution video, a large plugin ZIP, or heavy WooCommerce product images.

-How to Check Current Max Upload File Size in WordPress
+How to Check the Current WordPress Upload Limit

 Before changing anything, it helps to see the current upload cap.
 From the dashboard, go to Media → Add New, then look under the uploader for a line showing “Maximum upload file size: X MB”.